fpant1/AgrivoltaicsDP5Model/README.md

 To give an overview of how the model operates, the following diagrams illustrate the system structure.

-- **Figure: Modelling Input and Output Parameters** – shows the key design parameters fed into the agrivoltaic model and the main performance indicators returned (crop yield, energy yield, microclimate metrics).
+- **Figure 1: Modelling Input and Output Parameters** – shows the key design parameters fed into the agrivoltaic model and the main performance indicators returned (crop yield, energy yield, microclimate metrics).
-- **Figure: Full Modelling Flow** – outlines the complete simulation pipeline, from input data through solar and crop modelling to the generation of combined performance metrics.
+- **Figure 2: Full Modelling Flow** – outlines the complete simulation pipeline, from input data through solar and crop modelling to the generation of combined performance metrics.

 <p align="center">
   <img src="figures/SystemArch1.png" alt="System Architecture 1 – Inputs and Outputs" width="70%">